Code-4-Community/learning-resources/jumpstart-week-5/README.md

 JUnit provides `@BeforeEach`, `@BeforeAll`, `@AfterEach`, and `@AfterAll` annotations.
 These allow you to perform methods before/after every/each test if it helps to set up or clean up tests without you having to call them manually.

-Note: for the "Each" methods, the methods have to be static to work.
+>Note: for the "All" methods, the methods have to be static to work.

 Here is an example:
 ```java